Mezcal Bottle Ilustrations

 Del Maguey: The Arrival of Mezcal In The United States

-The presence of mezcal in the United States can be largely attributed to Ron Cooper, the founder of Del Maguey, a mezcal producer.
-His visit to Teotitlán del Valle, Oaxaca in the 1970s to create art sparked the dream to start his own mezcal company.
+The presence of mezcal in the United States can be largely attributed to Ron Cooper, the founder of Del Maguey.
+His visit to Teotitlán del Valle, Oaxaca in the 1970s sparked his dream to start his own mezcal company.

 San Luis Potosí: Mexico’s Hottest Mezcal Region